-The First Congress (March, 1919) proclaimed the formation of the Communist International, formulated the principle of the proletarian dictatorship, and laid down as the next step: War against the Second International and the formation of Communist parties in every country in the world.
+The First Congress (March 1919) proclaimed the formation of the Communist International, formulated the principle of the proletarian dictatorship, and laid down as the next step: War against the Second International and the formation of Communist Parties in every country in the world.

-The Second Congress, July-August, 1920, adopted the now famous 21 points, formulated the precise role of a Communist party in the proletarian revolution, passed a number of decisions on the attitude of Communists toward parliamentary action on Trade Union Tactics and laid down as the next step: Intensive preparations for the seizure of power.
+The Second Congress, July-August 1920, adopted the now famous 21 Points, formulated the precise role of a Communist Party in the proletarian revolution, passed a number of decisions on the attitude of the Communists toward parliamentary action and Trade Union Tactics, and laid down as the next step: intensive preparations for the seizure of power.

-The Third Congress, (July, 1921) found the world situation somewhat changed.
-The capitalist class all over the world was on the offensive while the working class, due to the betrayal of the social-patriots and trade union reactionaries was retreating and demoralized.
+The Third Congress, July 1921, found the world situation somewhat changed.
+The capitalist class all over the world was on the offensive while the working class, due to the betrayal of the social patriots and trade union reactionaries, was retreating and demoralized.
 The tempo of revolutionary development had slackened.
-There was the actual danger in a number of countries, of the Communist parties getting too far ahead of and becoming isolated from the masses.
+There was the actual danger in a number of countries, of the Communist Parties getting too far ahead of and becoming isolated from the masses.

 Analyzing the then prevailing situation, the Third Congress defined the next step: To the Masses!
 Participate and lead the everyday struggle of the workers.
 Penetrate with a revolutionary ideology their mass organizations.
-Transform the Communist parties into mass parties.
+Transform the Communist Parties into mass parties.

-Between the Third and the Fourth Congress, i. e., between December, 1921, and March, 1922, the Executive Committee of the Communist International and also the Enlarged Session had formulated the tactics of the United Front.
-This tactic was a more concrete expression of the general policy, "To The Masses," laid down at the Luird Congress.
+Between the Third and Fourth Congress, i.e., between December 1921 and March 1922, the Executive Committee of the Communist International and also the Enlarged Session had formulated the tactics of the United Front.
+This tactic was a more concrete expression of the general policy, "To The Masses," laid down at the Third Congress.

-The Fourth Congress (November-December, 1922) registered a revival in the spirit of the working class who had then begun taking the offensive in a number of countries, and decided to continue the United Front policy as the best means of developing mass Communist parties.
+The Fourth Congress, November-December 1922, registered a revival in the spirit of the working class who had then begun taking the offensive in a number of countries, and decided to continue the United Front policy as the best means of developing mass Communist Parties.

-The Fifth Congress, opened in Moscow, on the 15th of June, 1924, found the revolutionary situation considerably improved.
+The Fifth Congress, opened in Moscow on the 15th of June, 1924, found the revolutionary situation considerably improved.
 The rate of development is picking up again and so is the fighting spirit of the working class.
 The next step is: More organization and more aggressiveness.